 Cutting Down the Resume Avalanche

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Recently, I noticed something about the job listings my LinkedIn newscatcher is picking up: more and more of them have an asterisk, which means they've been posted only on LinkedIn.
+Opinions expressed by Entrepreneur contributors are their own.Recently, I noticed something about the job listings my LinkedIn newscatcher is picking up: more and more of them have an asterisk, which means they've been posted only on LinkedIn.
 Also, increasingly, I see notes in jobs that say the companies only want to see respondents who have LinkedIn recommendations posted.

 Among the recent job posters I noticed exclusively using LinkedIn -- Google, Cisco Systems, and Kaiser Permanente.
 Big companies from a variety of industries.
 I used to see just a tiny fraction of the job listings carrying asterisks, but that percentage is definitely increasing.